-- 8.2.1 The public authorities shall make arrangements to ensure entry without delay into their territories on a temporary basis of qualified personnel required for search, rescue, accident investigation, repair or salvage in connection with a lost or damaged aircraft. - 8.2.2 In arranging for the entry without delay of the personnel referred to in paragraph 8.2.1, when such a document is necessary, public authorities shall not require any other travel document than a passport. - 8.2.3 In cases where the public authorities continues to require entrance visas for the personnel referred to in paragraph 8.2.1, it should, when necessary and on an exceptional basis, issue such visas on arrival or otherwise facilitate their admission when such personnel carry an order of mission from the competent authority in their State. - 8.2.4 The Authority should ensure that public authorities are adequately informed of the provisions of ICAO Annexes 9 and 13 relating to the facilitation of aircraft accident and incident investigations.
-In this regard, public authorities should recognise the need for the investigators concerned to be able to arrange transport to the site of the accident or incident without delay and, if necessary, help them to this end. - 8.2.5 The public authorities shall facilitate the temporary entry into its territory of all aircraft, tools, spare parts and equipment required in the search, rescue, accident investigation, repair or salvage of the damaged aircraft of another State.
-These items shall be temporarily admitted free from customs duties and other taxes or charges and the application of regulations of any nature restricting the importation of goods. - 8.2.6 The public authorities shall facilitate the removal from its territory of both the damaged and any assisting aircraft, together with tools, spare parts and equipment that may have been brought in for search, rescue, accident investigation, repair or salvage purposes. - 8.2.7 Damaged aircraft or parts thereof, and any stores or cargo contained therein, together with any aircraft, tools, spare parts or equipment brought in for temporary use in search, rescue, accident investigation, repair or salvage, which are not removed from the territory of San Marino within a length of time to be specified by San Marino, shall be subject to the requirements of the applicable laws of San Marino.
+- 8.2.1 The public authorities shall make arrangements to ensure entry without delay into their territories on a temporary basis of qualified personnel required for search, rescue, accident investigation, repair or salvage in connection with a lost or damaged aircraft. - 8.2.2 [The public authorities shall not require any travel document other than a passport when arranging for the entry of the personnel referred to in paragraph 8.2.1 - 8.2.3 The public authorities requiring entrance visas for the personnel referred to in paragraph 8.2.1, should, when necessary, issue such visas on arrival or otherwise facilitate their admission when such personnel carry an order of mission from the competent authority in their State.] - 8.2.4 The Authority should ensure that public authorities are adequately informed of the provisions of ICAO Annexes 9 and 13 relating to the facilitation of aircraft accident and incident investigations.
+In this regard, public authorities should recognise the need for the investigators concerned to be able to arrange transport to the site of the accident or incident without delay and, if necessary, help them to this end.

+8.2.5 [The public authorities shall facilitate;

+- (a) the temporary entry into its territory of all aircraft, tools, spare parts and equipment required in the search, rescue, accident investigation, repair or salvage of the damaged aircraft of another State. - (b) The entry of these items free from customs duties and other taxes or charges and the application of regulations of any nature restricting the importation of goods; and - (c) the removal from its territory of both the damaged and any assisting aircraft, together with tools, spare parts and equipment that may have been brought in for search, rescue, accident investigation, repair or salvage purposes.